 - Pack an emergency kit as well as extra gloves, boots, a hat, and a blanket

 What should I store my winter emergency items in?

-Store your winter car supplies in a durable canvas bag.
+Store your winter car supplies in a durable canvas bag or a bin.